-Successful projects may begin on or after all final signatures are made on a loan agreement for that specific project.
-To complete the loan process, WSDOT Aviation will mail a loan offer letter and loan agreement forms to the public entity for completion.
+Successful projects may begin on or after the date of the award unless otherwise noted and may begin requesting loan reimbursements only after all final signatures are made on a loan agreement for that specific project.
+To complete the loan process, WSDOT Aviation will email the final loan agreement to the airport sponsor for signature.
 They are to be signed and returned to WSDOT Aviation.
-A signed copy of the loan agreement and notice to proceed letter will be returned as official authorization to commence the project.
+A signed copy of the loan agreement and a reimbursement request form will be returned as official authorization to commence the project.